Quick answer

 When a client finds you on Fresha, they’re on Fresha’s website.
 Your reviews live there.
 Your bookings live there.
 If Fresha changes their fee structure (they already have, introducing commission on new clients in 2023), you’re subject to it.

 A website belongs to you.
 Your domain, your brand, your bookings, your Google presence.
-Booking platforms and websites aren’t alternatives — they work together.
+Booking platforms and websites aren’t alternatives.
+They work together.
 But the website is the foundation.
+For more on this, see why Instagram isn’t enough for your beauty business.

 What does Bysundays cost?

-Hosting costs from £39 a month.
-That’s what keeps your site live, fast, and maintained.
-You can cancel any time — there’s no contract.
+After that it’s £50 a month.
+That’s what keeps your site live, fast, and looked after.
+You cancel by DM anytime, no notice period, no contract.
 If you leave, you keep your code, your domain, and your content.

-No setup fee.
-No design charge.
+No build fee.
+No setup charge.
 No agency markup.

 What about ongoing costs for any website?